balintkissdev/balintkissdev.github.io/src/pages/blog/adding-defer-keyword-to-cpp.md

 a couple CPU instructions that are just peanuts compared to the grand scheme of things.
 I still wanted my identical inlined `DEFER` though!

-Exception handling has the change to enable bad error handling practices where the programmer uses "catch all" but doesn't handle the catched error and instead passes and propagates the exception further in the function call chain.
+Exception handling has the chance to enable bad error handling practices where the programmer uses "catch all" but doesn't handle the catched error and instead passes and propagates the exception further in the function call chain.
 I saw that happen with my own eyes, although it was in Java codebase and not